-With the amount of personal finance software and investing tools available today, it’s not easy to determine which are the best ones to manage your money and investments.
+With the number of personal finance software tools available today, it’s not easy to determine which are the best at helping you manage your money and investments.
 So we’ve created this simple list as a shortcut for your budgeting needs.

-And we not only share the best ones, but we explain why we view them as the top in their industry.
+And we not only will we share the best ones, but we’ll explain why we rank them among the top in their industry.

-This is of course from our perspective, personal experiences, and time spent testing out each app.
+Of course, our rankings come from our perspective, personal experiences and time spent testing out each app.